 Osher Lifelong Learning Institute

-OLLI's fall semester is now closed.
-If you would like to see what OLLI has to offer and review OLLI's 2014 fall catalog click here.
-OLLI welcomes new members for the four-week winter session and for the upcoming 14-week spring semester.
-To request a copy of the next catalog be mailed to you .
+OLLI's winter session runs from Tuesday, January 20 to Monday, February 16, 2015.
+To review OLLI's winter catalog and registration procedures click here.
+OLLI welcomes new members for the four-week winter session.
+To request a copy of the winter catalog be mailed to you .

 OLLI's 2014–2015 Academic Calendar